 St. Mary’s Early Childhood Center has grown since 1986.
 We expanded our program in 1998 to the Gilliatte building at Fort Harrison in response to the increasing demands for our services.
 In 2016, we partnered with St. Anthony’s to operate their two preschool classrooms.
 Throughout the recent past, we have also operated classrooms at IPS/ Butler Laboratory School and Indianapolis Museum of Art at Newfields.
 We continually evaluate additional partnerships to respond to the community need.
-During the 2019-2020 school year, we served 228 children.
-Due to the impact of COVID-19, today we reach 144 three-to-five-year-old children in poverty and their families with a goal enrollment of 192 this year.
+During the 2022-2023 school year, we served 152 three- to five-year-old children living in poverty and their families.
+Our goal enrollment is 192 this year.

 In September 2007, St. Mary’s Early Childhood Center began the Professional Development Program.
 Since that time, we have worked with early childhood educators in our community and beyond, providing professional development opportunities to teachers with the intention of improving the quality of experiences for the children in their classrooms.